-What is a Trade Reference?
+What is a trade reference?

 - Reporting date or as-of-date

-- Manner of payment
+- Manner of payment(s)

-- Current total amount owing
+- Current total amount of money owed

-- Current total past due
+- Current total amount of money past due

-- Selling terms
+- Selling terms of transactions

 - Date of last sale